scriptnull/docsv2/sources/pipelines/resources/dockerOptions.md

 ```
 `entryPoint` specifies the entry point(s) passed to the container.
 It is an array of strings.

-This setting maps to Entrypoint in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">Create a container section</a> of the Docker Remote API and the --entrypoint option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.
+This setting maps to Entrypoint in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">create a container section</a> of the Docker Remote API and the --entrypoint option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.
 Read more information about the Docker ENTRYPOINT parameter at <a href="https://docs.docker.com/reference/builder/#entrypoint" target="_blank">https://docs.docker.com/reference/builder/#entrypoint</a>.

 ```
     cmd: